atsaloli/cicd/01_10-installing-gitlab-server.md

 Pro tip: Use "x" in your Web browser to select the code block above.

-Note: The above is just enough to get GitLab up for our tutorial.
+Note - The above is just enough to get GitLab up for our tutorial.
 The full installation instructions are at https://about.gitlab.com/installation/ -- you can look at them after class if you need extras like outgoing email or HTTPS.